 By using “pit-crew” setup teams when necessary, agile roll forming companies can break into larger runs to satisfy a customer’s particular need.
 These companies operate under a simple concept: “If we can cut the setup time in half, we can reduce the batch size by half and we’re even.”
 Smaller batches more frequently allow for production runs that match needs more closely.

 5. Problem Solving

-A roll former should treat every quote that comes through its doors as a chance to be the customer’s hero.
-That can mean ...
+A roll former should treat every quote that comes through its doors as a chance to solve a customer's problem.
+That can mean: